Literature / Live and Let Die

 - Spiteful Spit: After one of Harlem's inhabitants sees Bond and Felix strolling by, he spits.

 - A Taste of the Lash: When Solitaire is "reading" Bond, Mr. Big lashes her to remind who is in charge.

-- Title Drop: While discussing the operation, Felix notes that they have a convention which goes "live and let live".
+- Title Drop: While discussing the operation with Felix and Captain Dexter, the latter notes that, until the case is ripe, they have a policy in regards to Mr. Big that goes "live and let live".
 Bond then answers that his is "live and let die".